asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

 ### Example #3:

-This example demonstrate how the precedence-ordering parentheses, that are not extraneous, are handled by the method.
+This example demonstrates how the precedence-ordering parentheses, that are not extraneous, are handled by the method.

 The initial state for the example is: